 The Make It Safe Project Writing Scholarship

-We are happy to announce our first Make It Safe Project Writing Scholarship!
+We are happy to announce our SECOND Writing Scholarship!

 Who: Any queer or trans teen ages 13-18 residing in the United States. *We especially welcome submissions from queer and trans people of color, undocumented queer and trans people, currently or formerly incarcerated queer and trans people, homeless or low-income queer and trans people, and queer and trans people with disabilities.*

 What: Write a poem/story/nonfiction piece that contains character(s) who identify as queer or trans.

 Prize: One winner will receive $500 and one runner up will receive $100 courtesy of AdmissionWise Consulting.
 In addition, the winner, runner up, and a handful of other entrants will have their work included in an upcoming anthology of queer and trans teen writing we plan to send out with our other books in future years.

 • Pieces must be under 2,000 words